LukeMathWalker/pavex/docs/guide/dependency_injection/cookbook.md

 Use it a reference in your day-to-day Pavex development if you're not sure of the syntax for a particular use case.

+!!! note "More than constructors"

+    All the examples register constructors, but the very same `f!` invocations can be used to register request handlers, error handlers and middlewares.

 ## Free functions

 Free functions are the simplest case.